nessan/gf2/docs/pages/BitStore.md

 The only methods _not_ in this base class are those that deal with memory management, such as constructors, and functions that grow or shrink the store.

-The `BitStore` class has no data members of its own.
+The `gf2::BitStore` class has no data members of its own.
 It is purely a mechanism for sharing code between its three subclasses and for allowing generic programming over all bit-store types.
+Users typically will not use this class directly -- it's an implementation detail to avoid code duplication.
+Instead, they will create `gf2::BitSet` and `gf2::BitVec` instances, along with `gf2::BitSpan`'s from those objects.

 ## Declaration